AgoraIO/agora_doc_source/en-US/markdown/agora-chat/RESTful API Reference/Circle Management/manage-servers.md

 ## Create a server

-Creates a server and sets its name, icon URL, description, and extension.
+Creates a server, and sets its name, icon URL, description, and extension.

 Each user can create a maximum of 100 servers.
 To raise this limit, contact [support@agora.io](support@agora.io).